Connecting Cambridgeshire is hosted by Cambridgeshire County Council.

-Connecting Cambridgeshire collects and uses information to provide services and to fulfil our statutory obligations as a public authority can be found on the Privacy statement page of the Council’s website.
+Information on how Cambridgeshire County Council collects and uses information to provide services and to fulfil its statutory obligations as a public authority can be found on the Privacy statement page of the Council’s website.

-Everything we do with information about living people – such as how we collect it and who we share it with – has to comply with data protection legislation such as the UK General Data Protection Regulation and the Data Protection Act 2018.
+Everything the County Council does with information about living people – such as how it is collected and who it is shared with – has to comply with data protection legislation such as the UK General Data Protection Regulation and the Data Protection Act 2018.
 A key part of this is being open about how we use information and what rights you have in respect of information we hold about you.

-If anything in this notice is not clear, or if you have further queries, please get in contact with the Data Protection Officer using the details at the end.
+If anything in this notice is not clear, or if you have further queries, please get in contact with Cambridgeshire County Council’s Data Protection Officer:

 What information do we hold